When The Devil Came to Georgia, Vermont – Part 1 : The Vermont Extended Universe

 “That thief,” I add.

-“Flint, never more fearful, saw the devil and the devil saw him,” Alex said, his voice dropping to a near-whisper.
-“It did not seem confused as to why it was he, Jeremiah Flint, and not his mother playing the box.
-Or why they were not near the home.
-The devil walked slowly towards him.
-Suddenly, the ground gave out.
-A rope snaked around his hooves and pulled him into a hole in the ground.
-There, a steel box was placed.
-Steel cables, hidden beneath the forest floor, had sprung to life, ensnaring the mesmerized beast.
-The music box’s song had rendered the Devil docile, allowing Flint to secure it without a single scratch.
+The devil moved slowly towards him.
+Suddenly, the ground gave out underneath him.
+Ropes snaked around his hooves and pulled him into a hole in the ground.
+There, a steel box sat waiting.
+Steel cables, hidden beneath the forest floor, had sprung to life, ensnaring the beast.
+The music box’s song had rendered the Devil docile, allowing Flint to secure it without a scratch to him or his prey.
 The men secured the cables so he couldn’t fly away, and Flint covered the box and sealed it.”

 “So was the Jersey Devil ever shown publicly?”
 I asked.